Modern Christian Christmas Traditions

 This Christmas tradition serves as a reminder that it was through an angel that the shepherds received the news of Jesus' birth.

-Angels joined in the celebration of rejoicing at the birth of Jesus after the first angel approached the shepherds.
+Later, angels joined in the celebration of rejoicing at the birth of Jesus after the first angel approached the shepherds.

 We often place angels atop the Christmas tree as a reminder of their celebration of the birth of Christ.